fairfield-university-ba-510-spring2019/final-project-team-mike-jose-trish/docs/CourseDataDictionary.md

 - IID: instructor identification number
 - primary_instuctor: name of the primary instructor of the course

+##COURSE_TITLES
+- course_id: course title identification number
+- course_title: the name of the course

 ##LOCATION
 - location_name: building and room